-Response: Noted.
-The requirement for provident and provident preservation fund members to annuitize at least two-thirds of their retirement benefit in order to receive the section 10C exemption shall be delayed until the effective date of the annuitisation provisions, i.e. 1 March 2021.
+Noted.
+The requirement for provident and provident preservation fund members to annuitize at least two-thirds of their retirement benefit in order to receive the section 10C exemption shall be set aside until the effective date of the annuitisation provisions, i.e. 1 March 2021.
 With regard to the comment that the effective date should apply retrospectively with effect from 1 March 2019, this is not accepted.
-It is proposed that the effective date remain unchanged, i.e. will apply with effect from 1 March 2020, in line with the start of the next tax year for individuals, to allow for the necessary system and process changes.
+The effective date shall remain unchanged, i.e. will apply with effect from 1 March 2020.